Advertiser Disclosure

 Download the Airline or Hotel App

 It’s important to download your airline or hotel’s app before traveling.
-These apps have great features that can make your trip smoother.
-An airline app, for example, can show when a plane has started boarding, if it’s oversold, or if it’s been delayed.
+These apps have useful features that can make your trip smoother.
+An airline app can tell you if your flight is delayed, oversold, or boarding.

-A hotel app can show you potential upgrades, what room you’ve been assigned, and offer mobile check-in options that allow you to skip the front desk completely.
+A hotel app can show you potential upgrades and what room you’ve been assigned, and offer mobile check-in options that allow you to skip the front desk completely.

 Final Thoughts